ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 * `destroy()`     –– destroys the IBM_EBA object and all related DOM elements
 * `send(event)`   –– posts a JSON event message to Watson Assistant
 * `open()`        –– opens the popup window containing the assistant
-* `close()`       –– closes the popup window containing the assistant (note: may render the assistant is compact mode if the * * `toggle()`      –– toggles the state of the popup window from opened to closed last message was tagged as important)
+* `close()`       –– closes the popup window containing the assistant (note: may render the assistant is compact mode if the last message was tagged as important)
+* `toggle()`      –– toggles the state of the popup window from opened to closed
 * `detach()`      –– detaches the assistant into a new tab for full screen experience

 Since IBM_EBA is a global object, you will be able to send data to the assistant anytime you like by simply invoking `IBM_EBA.send`.
 This enables you to encode various events across your web application.
 For instance, here is a click event that triggers an order event inside of Watson Assistant: